edimaudo/hackathon_coding_challenges/PowerCast/readme.md

 **Key Findings**
 - Present the main insights and discoveries in a clear, straightforward manner.
+ - Describe key trends, feature correlations, and insights from the dataset.
+ - Justify which features were selected and why.
 - Explain any analytical concepts or findings using layman's terms.
 - Create a section/subsection for each question of the evaluation criteria.
+ - Present accuracy scores, volatility capture rates, and interpretability insights.
+ - Show feature importance and uncertainty measures.

 **Data Visualizations:**
 - Include intuitive, visually appealing charts, graphs, and tables that enhance understanding.